 Although they're admittedly few and far between, education programs exclusively dedicated to fashion law do exist and are growing in number.
 Fordham Law School launched the world's first Fashion Law Institute in late 2010, which offers J.D. and LL.M. students the opportunity to study fashion-related legal issues.
 It also provides pro bono legal counseling for designers in need.
 Specialty courses include topics such as Fashion Law and Finance; Fashion Ethics, Sustainability, and Development; Fashion Retail Law, and the Fashion Law Practicum.

-The Institute also offers public seminar series for design and legal professionals, as well as a Summer Intensive course that's open to both degree and non-degree students.
-Other schools are launching curricula and coursework in the area of fashion law.
+The institute also offers public seminar series for design and legal professionals, as well as a Summer intensive course that's open to both degree and non-degree students.
+Other schools are launching curriculum and coursework in the area of fashion law.

 Why Fashion Law is Growing